Air Fryer Cooking Times & Temperature Chart (Free Printable Cheat Sheet)

 What Are the Air Fryer Cooking Times for Beef and Pork?

-Red meats perform exceptionally well in the air fryer because the high heat creates good browning on the exterior.
+Red meats deliver exceptional browning in the air fryer because the high, concentrated heat creates a well-developed crust on the exterior.
 The key difference from chicken is that beef can be safely served at lower internal temperatures depending on the cut and preference.
-Pork should reach a minimum internal temperature of 145°F per USDA guidelines, with a 3-minute rest time.
-Ground beef and pork must reach 160°F throughout.
+According to the USDA Food Safety and Inspection Service (FSIS, 2023), whole cuts of pork must reach a minimum internal temperature of 145°F with a 3-minute rest, while ground beef and ground pork must reach 160°F throughout.

 | Food | Temp (°F) | Time | Flip? | Notes |